The early evolution of magnetar rotation -- II. Rapidly rotating magnetars: Implications for Gamma-Ray Bursts and Super Luminous Supernovae: Results

 As mentioned in Section \ref{res}, more $\theta$ zones are required near the poles as $B_0$ and $\Omega_{\star}$ increase.
 We use $(N_r\,,\,N_{\theta})=(512\,,\,512)$ for simulations with $P_{\star}\leq4$\,ms and $B_0\geq10^{15}$\,G and $(N_r\,,\,N_{\theta})=(512\,,\,256)$ for the other calculations in Table \ref{table1}.
 Insufficient $\theta$ resolution near the poles results in the fluid pressure dropping below the degeneracy pressure (the least physically allowed pressure at a given density) near the outer boundary at $10000$\,km.
 This does not significantly affect the results as long as we use at least 256 $\theta$ zones.
 For example, at $P_{\star}=4$\,ms, $B_0=10^{15}$\,G and $L_{\rm \bar{\nu}_e}=8\times 10^{51}$\,ergs s$^{-1}$, time-averaged $\dot{J}$, $\dot{M}$ and $\dot{E}$ differ by less than 3\% between $(N_r\,,\,N_{\theta})=(512\,,\,256)$ and $(N_r\,,\,N_{\theta})=(512\,,\,512)$.
 All the physical quantities in Table \ref{table1} have been averaged over 0.5\,s run-time of the simulations.
 Ideally, we would like time-averages over $1-2$\,s, but these simulations are computationally expensive.
 To test if averaging over 0.5\,s is sufficient, we have run the simulation at $P_{\star}=4$\,ms, $B_0=10^{15}$\,G, $L_{\rm \bar{\nu}_e}=8\times 10^{51}$\,ergs s$^{-1}$ and $(N_r\,,\,N_{\theta})=(512\,,\,512)$ to 1\,s and we find that the 0.5\,s time average differs from the 1\,s time average by less than 5\% .

 Magnetar strength magnetic fields aid in the efficient extraction of PNS rotational energy.
 Millisecond magnetars are reservoirs of large amount rotational kinetic energy:

 where $M_{\star}$ is the mass and $I=\frac{2}{5}M_{\star}R_{\star}^2$ is the moment of inertia of the magnetar.
-Figure \ref{edot_B_P} shows the asymptotic energy outflow rate as a function of polar magnetic field strength $B_0$ and rotation period $P_{\star}$. $\dot{E}$ increases with the polar magnetic field strength $B_0$ and rotation angular velocity $\Omega_{\star}$.
+The solid blue lines in Figure \ref{edot_B_P} show the asymptotic energy outflow rate as a function of polar magnetic field strength $B_0$ and rotation period $P_{\star}$. $\dot{E}$ increases with the polar magnetic field strength $B_0$ and rotation angular velocity $\Omega_{\star}$.
 As $B_0$ increases, the Alfv\'en radius increases and the wind effectively co-rotates with the PNS to larger radii, thus increasing $v_{\phi}$.
 This also results in a larger radial velocity $v_r$ due to centrifugal slinging, thus resulting in a larger $\dot{E}$.
 Faster rotation also increases $v_r$ and $v_{\phi}$ resulting in increasing $\dot{E}$ with $\Omega_{\star}$.
+The dashed orange lines show the $\dot{E} \propto B_0^{4/3}$ scaling starting from the highest value of $B_0$ for each spin period $P_{\star}$ (see the next subsection for scaling relations).
+We assume that $\dot{M}$ remains constant with $B_0$ in this scaling, which is not accurate (see Figure \ref{mdot_B_P}).
+However, we find that this scaling is close to the actual $\dot{E}$ profiles for $B_0\gtrsim 10^{14}$\,G and $P_{\star}\gtrsim4$\,ms. In the next subsection, we provide analytic estimates for $\dot{E}$ accounting for the variation of $\dot{M}$ with $B_0$ as well and show that those estimates approximate the actual $\dot{E}$ profiles better.

 The maximum power emitted by a rotating vacuum dipole, which occurs for an orthogonal rotator, is given by $\dot{E}_{\rm d}=B_0^2\Omega_{\star}^4 R_{\star}^6/(6c^3)$.
 Figure \ref{edot_dip_rat} shows the ratio of energy outflow rate $\dot{E}$ obtained from our simulations to $\dot{E}_{\rm d}$.
 In their first few seconds, proto-magnetars drive winds with energy loss rates that are many orders-of-magnitude larger than that given by the dipole formula.
 In general, $\dot{E}_{\rm d}$ should only be applied after the non-relativistic wind phase is over, many tens of seconds after PNS formation \citep{Thompson2004,Metzger2011}.